lemontron/lemontron/lemontron/download.md

 title="XY-Spacer"
 id="xy-spacer"
 description="This links the X and Y rails together to create the XY plane.
-A stiff material, resistant to warping and drift, would be ideal like CF-PET." preferred_material="CF-PET" other_material="ABS" %}
+A stiff material, resistant to warping and drift, would be ideal like CF-PETG." preferred_material="CF-PETG" other_material="ABS" %}
 </ul>